greg-raven/Uncommon-Sense/_posts/2012-01-09-when-the-law-becomes-corrupted.md

 ---
-title: 'When the law becomes corrupted'
+title: "When the law becomes corrupted"
 layout: post
 categories:
 - corruption